The environmental impact of fashion

-The concept of supply chain transparency was virtually unheard of 15 years ago but the reasons for the interest are clear.
+The concept of supply chain transparency was virtually unheard of 15 years ago but as sustainable fashion becomes ever more important, it's a term we're hearing more often.
 Companies are under pressure from governments, consumers, NGO’s, and other stake holders to divulge more information about their supply chains.

-The pressures to continually offer cheaper prices has over the years wiped out textile manufacturing in the developed world and pushed it towards the developing world where labor is cheaper standards compromised.
+The pressure to continually offer cheaper prices has, over the years, wiped out textile manufacturing in the developed world and pushed it towards the developing world where labor is cheaper standards compromised.
 This has created a very complex global supply chain.

-To help improve the social compliance and trading standards organizations have arisen to give a global agreed standard for companies to strive to.
-Examples relevant to textiles include
+To help improve the social compliance and trading standards organizations have arisen to give a global agreed standard for companies to strive towards.
+Examples relevant to textiles include:

 - Global Organic Textile Standard (GOTS)